-A 2008 study by researchers at Princeton University supported the hypothesis that under certain circumstances, rats can become sugar dependant.
+A 2008 study by researchers at Princeton University supported the hypothesis that under certain circumstances, rats can become sugar dependent.
 The animals in the experiment displayed behaviors similar to those associated with addictive drugs, including binging, craving and opiate-like “withdrawal” marked by signs of anxiety and behavioral depression.

-Learning how to stop sugar addiction can help prevent a life-long sentence in which addicts face the dangers of diabetes, obesity and a host of other health ailments.
+Learning how to stop sugar addiction can help prevent a lifelong sentence in which addicts face the dangers of diabetes, obesity and a host of other health ailments.

 What type of sugar addict are you?